MarkCumminsIRL/DFCS-H3014/labs/01-System_Setup/README.md

 3. Install VMWare Tools
 4. Update your OS and take a snapshot
 5. Renaming our network interfaces for ease of use
+    + 5.1 Adding custom interface names for Kali
+    + 5.2 Adding custom interface names for Ubuntu
+    + 5.3 Changing IP addresses as needed on the command line
 ___

 ### 1. Download and install VMware Workstation 15 Pro
 We'll be using VMware Workstation Pro (Fusion on Mac) as our main hypervisor to run our VMs.
 Virtualbox is the free alternative but I've found VMware Workstation to be much beter and allows much better networking and snapshot options.
 If you really prefer to use Virtiualbox or some other alternative for whatever reasons then there shouldn't be any issues.
 > You should have already received an email link from E-hub or similar to get your copy of VMware Workstation/Fusion Pro.
 If not let me know and I'll add you.

 > I'll be creating new user accounts for the next couple of weeks only, so don't wait to contact me and then expect me to sort you a licence.

 ### 2. Choose and install your OS (Kali or Ubuntu)